 Santiago has taken steps in the past to reduce its emissions, but because of its terrain and climate, air quality can get particularly bad during the winter.
-Santiago’s citizens are acutely aware of this; in surveys, up to 80% of residents identify poor air quality as the biggest environmental challenge they face.
+Santiago’s citizens are acutely aware of this; in surveys, up to 80 percent of residents identify poor air quality as the biggest environmental challenge they face.

 Inspired by the BreatheLife campaign, Santiago Respira aims to improve air quality through solutions that target multiple sectors such as energy, transportation, and waste management.

-Watch his remarks below.
+Watch Mena’s remarks below.